Discover How Much You Can Borrow:

 Who Provides Protected Personal Loans in Singapore?

-It is best to get personal loans from finance companies and banks can lend money to people with good credit scores.
-Although the banks will require a higher income from borrowers, the licensed lending companies are generally more lenient with their income brackets as long as you meet all their requirements.
-Above all, check out and choose reputable and legal companies for your security and peace of mind.
+It is best to get personal loans from finance companies and banks because they can lend money to people with good credit scores.
+Although the banks will require a higher income from borrowers, the licensed lending companies are more lenient with their income brackets as long as you meet all their requirements.
+Above all, check out and choose a reputable and finance company for your security and peace of mind.

 Where Do I Find Good Personal Loan Terms?

 Please note that whichever medium you use to apply and get approval, there should be a clear contract detailing the terms of the loan.
-If your application does not require an official contract in the lender's or bank’s name, this is a sure sign that this is an illegal moneylender/loan shark.
+If your application does not require an official contract in the lender's or bank’s, name, this is a sure sign that this is an illegal moneylender/loan shark.
 Personal loan time approval takes time.

 Some banks do treat your recording over the phone or submission over the internet as a contractual agreement.
 When in doubt, please do check with your legal representative or other official sources for the most accurate information.

-In general, if you borrow from a licensed lender, you can typically borrow up to four times your monthly salary, if you make more than $30,000 a year.
+In general for licensed lenders, if you borrow from a licensed lender, your can typically borrow up to four times your monthly salary, if you make more than $30,000 a year.
 If you make between $20,000 to $30,000 a year, you can borrow up to two times your monthly salary.
 If you make above $120,000 a year, you can borrow any amount.

 If you borrow from a bank and make $20,000 a year or more, you can usually qualify for a loan for up to 4 times your monthly salary.
 Or up to 10X your monthly salary if you make $120,000 a year or more.